chrislabarge/chrislabarge/content/about.md

 ---
-title: "About"
+title: "About Chris"
+description: "A page about Chris LaBarge.
+This page list's current Hobbies and development tools used by Chris."
 img: 'wedding.jpg'
+imgAlt: "A photo of Chris and his Wife on their wedding day"
 ---

-I am a web developer from Albany NY and the creator of <a href="/projects/menuberry">MenuBerry</a>.
-Recently, I married my soulmate Jessica.
+I am a software developer from Albany NY.

 I enjoy programming, playing guitar, watching movies and hiking.

 I really love building new things with software, hardware, and/or construction.

 It is always great to work on projects with new people, so contact me if you would like to collaborate!

+Some **Tools** I use on a daily basis.

+ -  NeoVim
+ -  TMUX
+ -  Ruby on Rails
+ -  Rspec